 At the Company's request, the Guild may, but shall not be obligated to, make a tentative determination of screen credits and send out the notice.

-12. The notice specified in Paragraph 11 hereof will be sent by telegram to writers outside of the Los Angeles or New York area, depending on the place of production, or by telegram, messenger or special delivery mail to writers in such areas.
+12. The notice specified in Paragraph 11 hereof will be sent by email, messenger, certified mail or a trackable service such as FedEx, UPS or DHL to the Guild and to all participating writers.
 No notice will be sent to writers outside of the United States or writers who have not filed a forwarding address with the Company.
 In case of remakes, the Company shall not be under any obligation to send any notice to any writer contributing to the teleplay or story of the original production, unless the writer has received credit.

-Notices may be sent by mail, telegram or personal delivery as above provided.
-If notices are mailed, registered or certified mail shall be used, with return receipt requested; the failure of the addressee to sign or return the receipt shall not invalidate the notice.
+Notices may be sent by certified mail, return receipt requested; by a trackable service such as FedEx, UPS or DHL; or by personal delivery as above provided.
+Failure of the addressee to sign or return the receipt on a notice sent via certified mail shall not invalidate the notice.